stappersg/vBook/src/tuto/3/dkim.md

 ```
 <p class="ann"> Configuring DKIM keys </p>

-You can also configure keys per domain.
+It is also possible to configure keys per domain.

 ```rust,ignore
 fn on_domain_config(config) {